Zamiell/stardew-valley/Min-Max_Guide.md

 ### General Skull Caverns Strategy

 - When you first go to the desert, you will need to use the bus.
 Pam exits her house at 8:40 AM.
 Stand in front of her door to block her and it will force her into a state where she will start running.
 Do the same trick again once Pam enters the Bus Stop screen.
 Combined, this makes Pam get to the bus at 9:36 AM instead of at 10:09 AM (saving 33 minutes).
-- Trade all [Jade](https://stardewvalleywiki.com/Jade) to the [Desert Trader](https://stardewvalleywiki.com/Desert_Trader) for [Staircases](https://stardewvalleywiki.com/Staircase).
+- Trade all [Jade](https://stardewvalleywiki.com/Jade) to the [Desert Trader](https://stardewvalleywiki.com/Desert_Trader) for [Staircases](https://stardewvalleywiki.com/Staircase) (only on Sunday).
+- Trade all [Emeralds](https://stardewvalleywiki.com/Emerald) to the [Desert Trader](https://stardewvalleywiki.com/Desert_Trader) for [Cheese](https://stardewvalleywiki.com/Cheese) (only on Friday).
+Cheese is almost the exact same GPE as Salad, but it is helpful to have because going out of your way to the Saloon can be a huge waste of time.
-- Trade all [Rubies](https://stardewvalleywiki.com/Ruby) to the [Desert Trader](https://stardewvalleywiki.com/Desert_Trader) for [Spicy Eels](https://stardewvalleywiki.com/Desert_Trader).
+- Trade all [Rubies](https://stardewvalleywiki.com/Ruby) to the [Desert Trader](https://stardewvalleywiki.com/Desert_Trader) for [Spicy Eels](https://stardewvalleywiki.com/Spicy_Eel).
 Use one immediately for the speed boost and keep it going for the whole day.
 - Trade all [Diamonds](https://stardewvalleywiki.com/Diamond) to the [Desert Trader](https://stardewvalleywiki.com/Desert_Trader) for [Triple Shot Espressos](https://stardewvalleywiki.com/Triple_Shot_Espresso).
 Use one immediately for the speed boost and keep it going for the whole day.
 - Trade all [Omni Geodes](https://stardewvalleywiki.com/Omni_Geode) to the [Desert Trader](https://stardewvalleywiki.com/Desert_Trader) for [Warp Totem: Desert](https://stardewvalleywiki.com/Warp_Totem:_Desert), at least initially.
 Use these to get to the desert on subsequent days.
 If you have 5-10 totems or more, then you can start to save the geodes for minerals.
 - In general, ignore all enemies and focus on breaking rocks.
 (This is the same general strategy as the mines.)
 It is hard to avoid [Serpents](https://stardewvalleywiki.com/Serpent) though, so you will have to kill some of them.
 - The initial goal will be to get a [Prismatic Shard](https://stardewvalleywiki.com/Prismatic_Shard) for the [Galaxy Sword](https://stardewvalleywiki.com/Galaxy_Sword).
 Once you get this, your subsequent runs will be able to go much deeper.
 Alternatively, you can find [The Slammer](https://stardewvalleywiki.com/The_Slammer) from floors 40+, which is about the same as the Galaxy Sword (when utilizing the [spam click strategy](#hammers)).
-- It is more efficient to craft [Explosive Ammo](https://stardewcommunitywiki.com/Explosive_Ammo) rather than [Bombs].
+- It is more efficient to craft [Explosive Ammo](https://stardewvalleywiki.com/Explosive_Ammo) rather than [Bombs].
 (You get 5 explosive ammo per 5 iron ore and 2 coal versus 1 Bomb per 4 iron ore and 1 coal.)
 You should craft a lot of explosive ammo, but do not go overboard, as you need to build up some ore for [Quality Sprinklers](https://stardewvalleywiki.com/Quality_Sprinkler).
 - You will be tempted to get an [Iridium Pickaxe](https://stardewvalleywiki.com/Pickaxes) as soon as possible, but you should hold off until summer.
 This is because you will be fishing on the day that Clint works on the pickaxe, and fishing in summer is much more profitable than fishing in spring.
 - Smelt all [Iridium Ore](https://stardewvalleywiki.com/Iridium_Ore) into [Iridium Bars](https://stardewvalleywiki.com/Iridium_Bar).
 Besides selling various gems, the bars will be the main source of revenue from the Skull Cavern.
 However, wait until you have the Blacksmith profession (from level 10 mining) before selling any Iridium Bars.
 - When you start doing the Skull Cavern, you will only have the first backpack upgrade.
 You will want to buy the 2nd backpack upgrade (10,000g) as soon as possible.
 (On average, you should be able to afford it after the first two Skull Cavern runs.)